RamblingCookieMonster/Citrix.NetScaler/README.md

 * http://support.citrix.com/servlet/KbServlet/download/30602-102-681756/NS-Nitro-Gettingstarted-guide.pdf
 * http://blogs.citrix.com/2014/02/04/using-curl-with-the-netscaler-nitro-rest-api/
 * There is no NetScaler REST API documentation available online.
 It is tucked deep in the NetScaler bits.
 If you have the bits for 10.1, extract them from here:  build-10.1-119.7_nc.tgz\build_dara_119_7_nc.tar\ns-10.1-119.7-nitro-rest.tgz\ns-10.1-119.7-nitro-rest.tar\ns_nitro-rest_dara_119_7.tar\.
 This should be available online at some point...
-* My first stab at this is published in the TechNet Gallery, more information and screenshots with similar data can be [found here](http://gallery.technet.microsoft.com/scriptcenter/Invoke-NSCustomQuery-67dd27b5)
+* My first stab at using this API is published in the TechNet Gallery, more information and screenshots with similar data can be [found here](http://gallery.technet.microsoft.com/scriptcenter/Invoke-NSCustomQuery-67dd27b5)

 # Other notes